Proton CamPro engine: CamPro IAFM engine

 The Intake Air-Fuel Module for Proton's CamPro engine debuted in the second-generation Proton Saga, which was launched on 18 January 2008.
 It was first made known to the public in October 2006, when it was still in its advanced tooling stages.

 With the IAFM, the 1.3L engine used in the Proton Saga now produces 98 bhp @ 6,500rpm.
 The maximum torque is slightly reduced to 113.2 Nm; however, the engine has broader torque range and the noticeable torque dip in the original CamPro engine has been eliminated.
 The official brochure is only published with the familiar 94 bhp at 6,000 rpm power and 120 Nm at 4,000 rpm torque for consistency with other 1.3-litre Proton models.

 Meanwhile, the output of the 1.6-litre version of the IAFM engine which debuted in the 2008 Proton Gen-2 M-Line produces 110 bhp @ 6,500 rpm of power and 148 Nm of torque, and the torque dip around 2,500-3,500 rpm has been eliminated.
 While the IAFM works great when it was new, the quality of parts are not durable over long term.
 When the solenoid breaks, the flap can no longer be functional to direct air in the manifold and causes it to produce the infamous 'tak, tak, tak' sound, similar to the noise of tappets while also making it a major vacuum leak to the engine.

-Failures

-The solenoid responsible of controlling the IAFM mechanism in Proton cars from 2007-2012 is prone to failure early and parts are known to wear out.